pop-os/shell/README.md

 ### Hiding Window Title Bars

 Windows with server-side decorations may have their title bars completely hidden, resulting in additional screen real estate for your applications, and a visually cleaner environment.
 This feature can be toggled in the extension's popup menu.
-Windows can be moved with the mouse by holding `Super` when clicking and dragging a window to another location.
-Windows may be closed by pressing GNOME's default `Super` + (`grave` / `~`) shortcut.
+Windows can be moved with the mouse by holding `Super` when clicking and dragging a window to another location, or using the keyboard shortcuts native to pop-shell.
+Windows may be closed by pressing `Super` + `Q`, and maximized with `Super` + `M`.

 ---

-## Stacking Mode
+## Floating Mode

 This is the default mode of Pop Shell, which combines traditional stacking window management, with optional tiling window management features.